wombleton/gitlaw-nz/acts/P/Plant Variety Rights Act 1987.md

 A general outline of these changes is set out in the notes at the end of this reprint, together with other explanatory material about this reprint.

-This Act is administered by the Ministry of Economic Development.
+This Act is administered by the Ministry of Business, Innovation, and Employment.

 ---